Fazail333/Booths_Multiplier/README.md

 # Booth's Multiplier for 16-bit Signed Multiplication

 ## Overview
   This repository contains an implementation of Booth's Multiplier, a hardware algorithm widely used for multiplying binary numbers efficiently.
-The implementation supports both signed and 16-bit multiplication.
+The implementation supports 16-bit signed multiplication.

 ## Description